What is a Single Sign-On Session?

 max_age

-The SSO session can only be read by Curity, but it is used to construct the token that will be returned to the client as proof of authentication.
-In OpenID Connect, that is an ID Token.
+Only the identity server can read the SSO session.
+It uses the SSO session to construct the token that it will return to the client as proof of authentication.
+In OpenID Connect, that token is an ID token.

-A major benefit of using Curity is that even though the SSO session is separated from the web session, it is still connected to the client via the OpenID Connect protocol.
-Curity maintains the SSO sessions on the server and when a client requests authentication it uses the SSO session if applicable to authenticate the user and produce an ID Token that the client (web site) will receive.
+Even though the SSO session is separated from the web session, it is still connected to the client via the OpenID Connect protocol.
+The identity server maintains the SSO sessions and when a client requests authentication, the identity server uses an SSO session, if applicable, to authenticate the user and produce an ID token that it returns to the client (website).
 Each client receives different tokens even though the underlying SSO session may be the same.
+Clients then use the ID token to create or enrich their web sessions.
+A best practice is to include the principal from the ID token in the web session after the user has authenticated with the identity server.

-In the Curity Identity Server, the management of the SSO session is contained, and does not allow information to cross over between domains.
-Each authentication profile has its own SSO session namespace, and cross-breeding is not allowed.
+In the Curity Identity Server, the management of the SSO session is contained, meaning you can define trust domains for which an SSO session is valid.
+Each authentication profile has its own SSO session namespace, and that you cannot cross-breed.
 This allows for virtualization of the authentication service for larger organizations with many disparate brands.

 Curity